HL7/fhir-central-cancer-registry-reporting-ig/input/pagecontent/usecases.md

 The section identifies the business needs and specific user stories outlining the central cancer registry reporting data exchange needs.

 #### Use Case Goals
 The purpose of the use case is to transmit cancer case information to state central cancer registries.
 The intent is to provide access to data not currently available, or available through non-standard and/or manual methods; it will not replace hospital registry reporting methods that are working well.
-The cancer use case will help assess how to address the gaps in workflow and triggers, and the ability to leverage MedMorph RA IG along with other existing HL7 FHIR® Implementation Guides to address the public health information needs.
+The cancer use case will help assess how to address the gaps in workflow and triggers, and the ability to leverage existing HL7 FHIR® Implementation Guides to address the public health information needs.

 #### Problem Statement
 Cancer is a mandatory reportable disease; every state has public health law/regulation requiring information to be reported to a central cancer registry about all cancers diagnosed or treated within that state.
 Central cancer registries are population-based cancer registries that collect data on all cancer diagnosed in residents in a defined geographic area.
 The main sources of information include information from treatment facilities (e.g., hospitals, clinics/physician offices), diagnostic services (e.g., pathology laboratories) and vital statistics (e.g., death certificates).
 Central cancer registries have an emphasis on epidemiology and public health to determine patterns among various populations, monitor cancer trends over time, guide planning and evaluation of cancer control efforts, help prioritize health resource allocations and to advance clinical, epidemiologic and health services research <sup>1</sup>.
 Even with reporting requirements, cancer surveillance is complex given the heterogeneous nature of the disease, numerous diagnostic and prognostic factors, and multiple medical encounters that produce data from a variety of non-harmonized data sources.